Coolsium/litnotes2021/README.md

 # litnotes2021
 The Literature notes for ACSi 2021
-This was established with the good intention of providing all with easy access to the literature notes, if you feel that this has a negative impact please inform me, and I will consider accordingly.
+This was established with the good intention of providing all with easy access to the literature notes, if you feel that this has a negative impact please inform me, and we will consider accordingly. ~Jonnas & Sujen